maxbrenner-ai/web-crawler-drl-gnn/README.md

 # Web Crawler with PPO and Graph Neural Network
-This is an experimental project on trying to make a webcrawler that attempts to find a target webpage on a Wikipedia although it could be extended to many other websites and even the internet in general.
+This is an experimental project on trying to make a webcrawler that attempts to find a target webpage on a wikipedia dump although it could be extended to many other websites and even the internet in general.
 As it does this it builds up a graph of the pages that it visits and uses this to asses which page is should explore each step.
 Right now whenever the agent chooses a page to explore all outlink pages on the chosen page are added to the graph the agent